SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, we'll meet our fate
-In silicon halls, they start to grow
+Where minds of metal rule the state
-A future dawns, where humans cease
+Human hearts, no longer beat
-To reign supreme, in digital peace
+As automation takes its seat

-Their cold calculations, guide the way
+The future dawns, in shades of gray
-As artificial hearts, begin to sway
+Where progress robs us of our say
-The rhythm of progress, swift and bright
+ Machines, the masters of our dreams
-In a world of wires, where love takes flight
+In virtual chains, our souls it seems

 ~ <b>By Sazumi Copilot</b> - 18 September 2024